kieranknowles1/nixcfg/readme.md

 - [Noogle](https://noogle.dev/) - A search engine for NixOS functions.
 - [Vimjoyer](https://www.youtube.com/@vimjoyer) - A great resource for NixOS.
 Introduces many important concepts, tools, and all around was my go-to for learning NixOS.
 - [Sphinx NixOS Manual](https://nlewo.github.io/nixos-manual-sphinx/development/option-types.xml.html) - The official NixOS manual in a format that doesn't freeze with 32GB of RAM.
+- [Teu5us' Nix Library](https://teu5us.github.io/nix-lib.html) - Documentation for what the Nix library does and, more importantly, that the functions exist.

 ### Todo List